 - Florida Department of Revenue Cases

-Understanding IRS Problems
+Understanding Your IRS Audit

 The Internal Revenue Service (IRS) sometimes audits taxpayers to check the veracity of submitted tax information.
 Even if you know that your records are accurate, you still need to take an IRS audit seriously.
 Some of the reasons why the IRS might select you for a tax audit include: